hyliang96/Guided-Denoise/README.md

 To generate the attacking samples which will be used to train and test denoiser

+This step only consumes one GPU. (we used GeForce GTX TITAN X, 12212 MB)

 ```bash
 mkdir Advset # used to save attacking samples
 ```